A novel approach to writing characters in your screenplay

-Striving to achieve a state of non-duality is the essence of the character arc.
+Striving to achieve a state of non-duality is the essence of character arcs in all screenplays.
 The main character realizes that they must undertake the journey when they stop and become present in the current moment to gain awareness of the situation.
-Once their natural world has been disrupted, they can either drift along aimlessly, or actively restore a state of non-duality as they become one with their environment.
+Once their natural world has been disrupted, they can either drift along aimlessly, or actively restore a state of non-duality (harmony) as they become one with their environment.

-The essence of consciousness lies in its desire to reach the truth.
-The truth isn’t a holy grail, but rather a shifting ideal based on what the main character knows and where the story exists at a given point in time.
+The essence of consciousness lies in its desire to reach a higher truth.
+The truth isn’t a holy grail, but rather a shifting ideal/perception based on what the main character knows and where the story exists at a given point in time.
 Seeking the truth occurs from changing a character’s way of thinking more than their way of doing things.

 The natural state of the human mind is one of contentment.
 It is only when we enter the dangerous state of non-duality, do we realize that we think we lack certain things; a new job, a partner or money.

-These concepts will hopefully encourage you to examine your characters more deeply by adding another dimension to them.
+These concepts will hopefully encourage screenwriters to examine characters more deeply by adding a spiritual and esoteric dimension to them.